 Our program fosters collegiality and involvement in the overall White community.
 All participants and graduates of IPPP are invited to the Institute’s Tuesday morning Clinical Services Meetings, the White Society Colloquia, and ongoing White Study Groups.
 All participants in IPPP will also receive a complementary online copy of the Institute’s internationally acclaimed journal, Contemporary Psychoanalysis.

-Tuition for the year, including supervision, is non-refundable $3300.
+Tuition for the first year, including supervision, is non-refundable $3,300.
+Tuition for the second year is $1,600.
 Complete the first year application form online and send it along with a $50 application fee, to the Registrar, The William Alanson White Institute, 20 West 74th Street, New York City, NY 10023.
 Applications will be considered as they are received.
 The application process also includes a personal interview.

 Participants are required to carry professional liability insurance and to provide their own psychotherapy patients for supervision.